Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Closing the Borders

 When Chakuna chooses to close the borders of her domain, the seas grow rough and the Mists rise.
-In addition to their normal effects (see ""Influence of the Mists"" at the start of this chapter), the Mists of Valachan are home to [[/5.
-Mechanics/Bestiary/Monstrosity/Displacer Beast.md|displacer beasts]] and other deadly predators that attack all creatures they meet.
+In addition to their normal effects (see ""Influence of the Mists"" at the start of this chapter), the Mists of Valachan are home to [[5.
+Mechanics\Bestiary\Monstrosity\Displacer Beast.md|displacer beasts]] and other deadly predators that attack all creatures they meet.

 #### Chakuna's Torment